ivan-lednev/obsidian-day-planner/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/lynchjames/obsidian-day-planner/Release%20Build?logo=github&style=for-the-badge) ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/lynchjames/obsidian-day-planner?style=for-the-badge&sort=semver)

 This repository contains a plugin for [Obsidian](https://obsidian.md/) for day planning and managing pomodoro timers from a task list in a Markdown note.
+It is a fork of  lynchjames/obsidian-day-planner, and adds the ability to use a template for your daily planner note.

 > This is an early alpha of version of the plugin and it will be running constantly in the background while Obsidian is open and the plugin is enabled. **Please try the plugin in a test vault first, and, most importantly, make sure you have your notes backed up in cloud storage or Git.**

 ## Features

 - Generate a day planner for you each day or create a day planner in any note you choose.
+- Use a template to configure your day planner.
 - Status bar updates on progress with information on your current and next tasks.
 You can click on the status bar to access the note for today's day planner.
 - Mermaid Gantt chart automatically generated from your tasks and included in you day planner note.
 - Timeline view showing your tasks laid out on a vertical timeline.